-These international workshops give rise to a number of benefits for BBSRC-sponsored scientists.
+These international workshops give rise to a number of benefits for BBSRC funded scientists.

-Benefit two: workshops can provide the contacts and links that are essential to the formation of consortia for accessing other funding sources such as the EU Framework Programme.
+Secondly, these workshops can provide the contacts and links that are essential to the formation of consortia for accessing other funding sources such as the EU Framework Programme Horizon Europe.

-Many workshops are used as a platform to look for new, long term partnerships which may be eligible for BBSRC International Partnering Awards on funding from other bodies.
+Many workshops are used as a platform to look for new, long term partnerships which may be eligible for BBSRC International Partnering Awards or funding from other bodies.

 Where you can hold a workshop

 Workshops can be held in the UK or abroad.
-The call is open to proposals involving collaborations with any other country, although BBSRC is particularly interested in promoting further links with:
+The funding opportunity is open to proposals involving collaborations with any other region, although BBSRC is particularly interested in promoting further links with:

 - New Zealand